core45/laravel-baselinker/README.md

 https://api.baselinker.com

-If you find any errors or would like to help with improving and maintaining the package please live the comment.
+If you find any errors or would like to help with improving and maintaining the package please leave the comment.